lplatzman/SFA-algorithm-for-2D-diameter/Analysis.md

 e) Construct a new list of points from the points in the bins.
 Sort the list by $`\theta`$ and pass it along to Step 3.

-We now have three versions of the algorithm, each of which produces a sorted list of points at the end of Step 2.

-The points placed in a bin during part (c) of the third algorithm lie on a line segment joining the hub to q.
-So they are convex combinations of the hub and q, and so do not affect the diameter.
-In other words, the diameter produced by the third algorithm is the same as that produced by the second algorithm.
+The points placed in a bin during part (c) lie on a line segment joining the hub to q.
+So they are convex combinations of the hub and q, and so do not affect the diameter, which remains $`D(\epsilon)`$.

 Since p and p’ are associated with the same bin,